Categories: Algorithms, Quantum information.

 Next, we measure all qubits.
 The order in which we do this does not matter, but, for clarity, let us measure the last nn qubits first, yielding f(x1)\Ket{f(x_1)} for some x1x_1.
 Doing this leaves the 2n2n qubits in the following state, where f(x1)=f(x2)f(x_1) = f(x_2) and x2=sx1x_2 = s \oplus x_1:

-If s=0s = 0, we get an equiprobable superposition of all yy.
-So, when we measure the first nn qubits, the result is a uniformly random number, regardless of the phase (1)x1y(-1)^{x_1 \cdot y}.
+If s=0s = 0, we get an equal superposition of all yy, so when we measure the first nn qubits, the result is a uniformly random number, regardless of the phase (1)x1y(-1)^{x_1 \cdot y}.

 Since x2=sx1x_2 = s \oplus x_1 by definition, we can rewrite this as follows: